CoSMoMVPA/CoSMoMVPA/doc/source/contribute.rst

     .. include:: matlab/cosmo_strsplit_hdr.txt

-Unit tests
+Test suite
 ^^^^^^^^^^
-Unit tests are aimed at maintaining or improving the quality of the code, and to check whether refactoring code does not introduce undesired effects (bugs).
+CoSMoMVPA_ uses a test suite, which can automatically test most of the code.
+This helps in maintaining or improving the quality of the code, and to check whether refactoring code does not introduce undesired effects (such as bugs).
 They are located in ``tests/`` and use the xUnit_ or MOxUnit_ framework.
-To run them, use either
+To run them, either:

     - run :ref:`cosmo_run_tests`: when using xUnit_.
 Only supported on the Matlab platform.
     - run ``moxunit_run_tests`` in the ``tests`` directory: when using MOxUnit_.
 Supported on the Matlab and Octave platform.
 Documentation tests are not supported yet, because Octave does not support ``eval`` (as of May 2015).

+Currently we use `travis-ci`_ for continuous integration testing.
+If you have a github_ account and a CoSMoMVPA_ fork, you can also use it to test new branches.
+To do so:

+    - Make an account on `travis-ci`.
+    - Link it to your github_ account.
+    - Now, after every 'push' to github, the test suite is run automatically using ``moxunit_run_testa`` on Octave.
+    - If any tests fails, or passes if it failed before, you will be notified by email.

 For existing or new features, more tests are very much welcomed.